 Customers have apparently been asking for less

-As of spring 2021, Lufthansa, SWISS, and Austrian, will be eliminating free food & drinks in economy on short and medium haul flights.
+In the coming months, Lufthansa, SWISS, and Austrian, will be eliminating free food & drinks in economy on short and medium haul flights.
 Lufthansa and SWISS will still offer free water, while Austrian won’t offer anything for free.

 Unfortunately I can’t say I’m surprised by this change, as this is something that was under consideration even pre-pandemic.
 There really is no difference nowadays in Europe between “full” service airlines and ultra low cost carriers.